 For behaviour outside School but not on school business this policy will still have effect if there is a clear link between that behaviour and maintaining good standards of behaviour in the School as a whole, or the safety and well being of members of the school community.
 This includes incidences of child on child abuse, and harmful sexual behaviour.
+This includes incidents online as well as offline.

-If the behaviour meets the School criteria for exclusion then the Headteacher may decide to exclude.
+If the behaviour meets the School criteria for exclusion then the Principal may decide to exclude.